 Spartan Block occurs across at the beginning of each day and serves as a vehicle for students to pursue their interests, try new things, receive personalized support in their classes, and have fun!
-Students select their Spartan Blocks for each day of the six day cycle four times per year at the beginning of each quarter.
+The Advisory program takes place for all students on Day 1 of each cycle.

 The Advisory Program at STMS offers an opportunity for students to meet with an adult and a small group of students regularly for academic guidance, coordination between home and school, and to find ways for the student to be successful, as well as to connect to a peer group.

 - to encourage community building among students and with teachers and staff, thereby increasing appropriate behaviors

 Encouraging a sense of belonging and respect is an important part of our Advisory Program.
 The program encourages students to have a positive spirit about the school community and make appropriate decisions.
 Finally, students will participate in assemblies addressing a variety of middle school emotional and behavioral needs.

 Springfield Township Schools offer a varied athletic program as members of the Pennsylvania Interscholastic Athletic Association (PIAA) and is in District One.
 Springfield competes as a member of the Suburban One League.

 To be eligible to compete in PIAA interscholastic sports, a student must:

 - pursue a full-time curriculum defined and approved by the Principal.